-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 LOWEST ATAI AN OFFER 20 ECEIVE DURATION CAMPUS ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED 742802 5556 N/A N/A N/A 2 years full-time (or part-time equivalent) 1 St Lucia An approved bachelor degree, in a different discipline, with a minimum GPA 4.5 from an approved tertiary institution which includes the equivalent of at least one full year of study in areas relevant to one or more learning areas of the primary school curriculum in Australian schools and a grade of C or higher in a QCAA General Subject in English, Maths, and Science.
-Students must also meet non-academic eligibility requirements (NARTE).
+QTAC CODE UQ CODE DURATION START SEMESTER CAMPUS ADMISSION REQUIREMENTS 742802 5556 2 years full-time (or part-time equivalent) 1 An approved bachelor degree, in a different discipline, with a minimum GPA 4.5 from an approved tertiary institution which includes the equivalent of at least one full year of study in areas relevant to one or more learning areas of the primary school curriculum in Australian schools.
+Students must also meet non-academic eliqibility requirements (NARTE).